BER Rating: What Is It and How Can You Improve It?

 Your home uses less than 74 kWh of energy per square meter a year.
 These are usually given to newly built homes, purposefully built for energy efficiency and may include some solar panels. - B Rating:

 Your home requires between 75 and 149 kWh of energy per square meter a year.
-Typically handed for a modern home between 10 to 20 years old which may have had some renovations for efficiency. - C Rating:
+Typically handed for a modern home between 10 and 20 years old, which may have had some renovations for efficiency. - C Rating:

 Your home needs from 150 to 224 kWh of energy per square meter a year.
 Often granted to a common flat in a 10 to 15-year-old development. - D Rating: